sphinx-doc/sphinx/doc/markup/code.rst

       .. literalinclude:: example.py

-   The file name is relative to the current file's path.
+   The file name is usually relative to the current file's path.
+However, if it is absolute (starting with ``/``), it is relative to the top source directory.

    The directive also supports the ``linenos`` flag option to switch on line numbers, and a ``language`` option to select a language different from the